jknapp25/exogenesis/story.md

 It gave no response, and appeared to fall back asleep.
 Again, it was a sign to him to take action and he pressed forward at a greater pace.

 They neared his pod, dodging many fallen pillars.
 From afar, he could only barely see it but could tell something was wrong.
 Ahhhhh, he uttered.
 Nearing, he saw it.
 The large stack of pillars he had harvested had crushed his pod.
-Through the orange, it looked like a strange sequence of shapes folding in and out of itself.
+Through the orange, it looked like a strange sequence of shapes protruding and folding in and out of itself.

 He pulled the lever.